Domain fronting: Disabling

-Cloudflare had disabled domain fronting in 2015.
+Cloudflare had disabled domain fronting since 2015.

 In April 2018, Google and Amazon both disabled domain fronting from their content delivery services by removing the idiosyncrasies in redirect schemes that allowed fronting to happen.
 Google broke domain fronting by removing the ability to use 'google.com' as a front domain by changing how their CDN was structured.
 When requested to comment they said domain fronting had "never been a supported feature" and that the changes made were long-planned upgrades.
 Amazon claimed fronting was "already handled as a breach of AWS Terms of Service" and implemented a set of changes that prohibited the obfuscation that allowed sites to masquerade as and use CloudFront domains of other websites as fronts.

 Reactions

 Various publications speculated that the effort by both Google and Amazon was in part due to pressure from the Russian government and its communications authority Roskomnadzor blocking millions of Google and Amazon domains, in April 2018 as well, due to Telegram using them as fronts.

 Digital rights advocates have commented that the move undermines people's ability to access and transmit information freely and securely in repressive states.

 According to Signal's founder, Moxie Marlinspike, Google management came to question whether they wanted to act as a front for sites and services entire nation states wanted to block as domain fronting gained popular attention with apps like Signal implementing it.
 He called using fronting in a circumvention tool "now largely non-viable" in the countries it was needed.
 It is, however, still used by some services, such as Tor and Lantern.